 Aspen Health Strategy Group

-In 2015, twenty-four senior leaders across influential sectors such as health, business, media, and technology, came together to form the Aspen Health Strategy Group (AHSG), a part of the Health, Medicine and Society Program at the Aspen Institute.
+In 2015, twenty-four senior leaders across influential sectors such as health, business, philanthropy, and technology, came together to form the Aspen Health Strategy Group (AHSG), a part of the Health, Medicine & Society Program at the Aspen Institute.
 Co-chaired by Kathleen Sebelius, (former US Health and Human Services Secretary and Governor of Kansas) and Bill Frist (former US Senator from Tennessee and Senate Majority Leader), the AHSG provides recommendations on important and complex health issues to promote improvements in policy and practice.

 Each year, the AHSG tackles one issue through a comprehensive, in-depth study.
 The group’s topic for 2016 was improving care at the end-of-life.
 In 2017, AHSG’s work addressed the US opioid epidemic.
 Prevention of chronic disease was the subject of the group’s efforts in 2018.
-Addressing antimicrobial resistance was the topic for 2019 and the US maternal mortality crisis in 2020, and incarceration and health in 2021.
+Addressing antimicrobial resistance was the topic for 2019, the US maternal mortality crisis in 2020, and incarceration and health in 2021.
 The topic for 2022 is health data and privacy.